-Product development is led by Dosecann's team of leading experts in the pharmaceutical, food, scientific research and product development fields, who are dedicated to developing proprietary formulations for a range of derivative cannabis products.
+Product development is led by Dosecann's skilled team, who have experience in the pharmaceutical, food, scientific research and product development fields.
 As the Company's manufacturing hub, the Dosecann facility provides the Company with the ability to be responsive to changing industry regulation and evolving consumer preferences.
+On June 25, 2020, Dosecann was granted a research licence from Health Canada pursuant to the Cannabis Act, which permits Dosecann to administer cannabis extracts, edible cannabis and cannabis topicals to human subjects for purposes of palatability and sensory testing.
+With the research licence, Dosecann can conduct broader in-house testing, incorporating consumer input and feedback on attributes such as flavour, aroma, texture or mouthfeel, to better evaluate later-stage product formulations.
 Product development is overseen by Auxly's Safety Board, comprised of members from Auxly, Dosecann, KGK and Imperial Brands, which has oversight of the controls in place to ensure the safety, quality and efficacy of the Company's products.
-The Safety Board supports the development of acceptable safety profiles for all products while ensuring that consumers have access to clear and accurate information on product risks.

-Health Canada undertook a consultation and has been engaged in discussions regarding the possible legalization of Cannabis Health Products ("CHPs"), which would permit the making of health claims in respect of cannabis products without the required oversight of a practitioner such as a doctor.
-The

-Company submitted a response to the consultation, is actively participating in those discussions with Health Canada and is looking forward to the possibility that the authorized classes of cannabis will expand to include CHPs and other derivative product formats, see "Canadian Regulatory Environment" below.
-The Company anticipates that through the combination of the assets and capabilities of Dosecann and KGK (see "Current Services" below) the Company will be well positioned to develop CHPs and other new derivative product formats, if and when legalized.
+Since 2019, Health Canada undertook a consultation, established a Scientific Advisory Committee, and has been engaged in discussions regarding the possible legalization of Cannabis Health Products ("CHPs"), which would permit the making of health claims in respect of cannabis products without the required oversight of a practitioner such as a doctor.
+The Company submitted a response to the consultation, is actively participating in those discussions with Health Canada and is looking forward to the possibility that the authorized classes of cannabis will expand to include CHPs and other derivative product formats (see "Canadian Regulatory Environment" below).